WinterShiver/Simplest-Tail-Call-Optimization/README.md

 # Simplest-Tail-Call-Optimization

 Simplest tail call optimization (TCO) written in Python.
+This repository is motivated by [The continuation Python module](https://github.com/baruchel/continuation).